droglenc/NCMTH207/resources/data_207.md

 * [sports-reference.com](https://www.sports-reference.com/): A group of sites providing basic statistics and resources for sports fans.
 * [MLB.com](https://www.mlb.com/): Lots of data on major league baseball.
 * [Forest Service Data Catalog](https://www.fs.usda.gov/rds/archive/Catalog): A list of data files from the USDA Forest Service.
+* [Open Units](https://www.getthedata.com/open-units): Open dataset containing units of alcohol in branded drinks in a variety of standard servings.